 Fantasy: the Incredible Cabbage Patch Phenomenon – William Hoffman

-Little People Squidoo Lens – excellent source of buying/ selling/ collector identification information
+Little People Squidoo Lens – an excellent source of buying/ selling/ collector identification information

 BBC hrg2 Cabbage Patch Kids